 Jennifer Price wrote the most comprehensive essay on the plastic pink flamingo in her book Flight Maps.
 She details how 19th-century European and American settlers hunted flamingos to extinction in Florida.

 But as the state drew wealthy vacationers in the 1910s and 1920s, resort owners imported the pink birds to populate their grounds.
 They even named Miami Beach’s first luxury hotel “The Flamingo.”
 Soon, Florida and these exotic-looking birds became synonymous with wealth and leisure.

 As the century progressed, the development of interstate highways and a rise in disposable income made Florida a practical destination for middle-class and working-class families.
 Vacation spots made accessible by the Interstate Highway System cashed in on the style and flair of the Caribbean fad.
 The flamingo was now associated with a region that was both exotic and affordable.

 Despite the plastic pink flamingo’s resonance with so many things in 1957, the ornament was almost instantly ridiculed as kitsch, which was a particularly damning designation given its habitat: the American lawn.

 As one of the few outward social spaces in the privacy-obsessed architecture of suburbia, lawns were (and still are) subject to extreme social pressure.
 They were perceived as both a symbol of the American dream and a productive way to spend one’s newfound leisure time.
-A younger generation saw the plastic flamingo as a rebellion.

 However, “Keeping up with the Joneses” was less about outspending your neighbor than it was about conformity and maintaining appearances.
 The preferred look of middle class lawns was well-manicured and free of ornament, with flowers abutting the house.